Summer Pests: Ants

 Zack: The carpenter ants, they’re going to find the wet wood.
 They’re going to find the areas where there’s harborage, where there’s moisture, that’s close to a food source, but really someplace that is already somewhat compromised, whether it’s spray foam insulation that they can easily chew through or it’s water-damaged wood or underneath a bath trap, someplace where there’s moisture.
 They’re going to get into those areas and expand and expand and expand and in the process do some damage to the house.

-John: And how can I tell the difference between those carpenter ants and like odorous house aunts and pavement ants?
+John: And how can I tell the difference between those carpenter ants and like odorous house ants and pavement ants?

 Zack: Odorous house ants, carpenter ants, very easy to tell apart and that’s based on size.
 The odorous house ant is small, is an eighth of an inch or smaller, so really small and if you pick it up like I always do, pick up an odorous house and you squish it and smell it, the smell will tell you it’s an odorous house ant in addition to the size.